deeplook/pydata_berlin2016_materials/README.rst

 Moritz Neeb, Bayesian Optimization and it's application to Neural Networks"

 Kashif Rasul, What's new in Deep Learning?

-Katharine Jarmul, Holy D@t*!
-How to Deal with Imperfect, Unclean Datasets

 Jakob van Santen, The IceCube data pipeline from the South Pole to publication